-Tax season is here, and it is natural to think of the ways to reduce tax burden.
-No one wants to part ways from one’s hard earned money.
-However, one needs to make sure that the resorted ways are legal.
+Tax season is here, and it is natural to think of ways to reduce your tax burden.
+No one wants to part ways with one’s hard-earned money.
+However, one needs to make sure that the ways you resort to are legal.
 This would require some research and consultation.
-So, to make your work easier, here’s OneInsure to take you through a list of investment and payment options under section 80C through which you can reduce your tax burden.
-Find the list below which is divided into 2 categories – The first category being the investments while the second one consists of the payments made, against which you can claim tax deduction under section 80C.
+So, to make your work easier, here’s OneInsure to take you through a list of investment options under Section 80C of the Income Tax Act, through which you can reduce your tax burden.
+The following list is divided into 2 categories – the first category being investments while the second consists of certain payments against which you can claim tax deduction under Section 80C.

 Note: Under Section 80C, you can claim a maximum of ₹1,50,000 tax deduction.